xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Target Reticle around Battleships.
+- [ ] Enable move and attack.

 - [ ] COAffectedFlag needs to be open to multiple players.
   Naturally, because you should be able to see your opponent's ranges.
   - [ ] COAffected overlays should be color tinted then, huh.
   - [ ] Instead of tints, why not use a (non-obnoxious) variant of the area-target reticle that Silos and Battleships use?

+- [ ] Supply and Repair are saved as events in BoardPlayer
+- [ ] Have AnimateEvents post them to confirm.
 - [ ] Supply animations
   - [ ] TileMessage class which displays a message, oscillates up and down, then fades away after a set time.
   - [ ] Anim step sets cursor to tile pos; this moves the camera